Understanding CBT: Debunking Myths and Embracing Healing

 Final Thoughts: Is CBT Worth It?

-As a BABCP accredited CBT Therapist with 16 years experience in Depression and Anxiety Disorders, I aim to create a warm, collaborative space where you feel safe to explore your experiences and build the skills to move forward.
+As a BABCP accredited CBT Therapist with 16 years of experience in depression and anxiety disorders, I aim to create a warm, collaborative space where you feel safe to explore your experiences.
+Together, we’ll build the skills to help you move forward.

 ✅ CBT isn’t about quick fixes or toxic positivity.
 It’s about working together to help you understand yourself better and live in a way that aligns with your values.